julianstephens/photo-gallery/SITE.md

 ### Deployment and Resource Reconciliation

 This repository uses a declarative, Infrastructure as Code (IaC) approach to deployments.
-Coolify does not yet have a mature Terraform provider, so a custom reconciliation tool had to be created.
+Coolify does not yet have a mature Terraform provider, so a custom reconciliation tool was created and published to npm as `coolify-deploy`.
 When a new version tag is pushed, a GitHub Actions workflow builds and pushes Docker images for any changed applications.
-It then runs the `worker-resource-reconciler` CLI, which reads `coolify.manifest.json`, compares it against the live environment in Coolify, and makes API calls to create, update, and deploy resources as needed.
+It then runs the `coolify-deploy` CLI, which reads `coolify.manifest.json`, compares it against the live environment in Coolify, and makes API calls to create, update, and deploy resources as needed.

 ```mermaid
 graph TD